Protein:

 To finish the tacos you are going to want to use 2 street taco sized corn tortillas per taco.

-Melt the beef tallow in a large skillet or on a flat top grill.
+Melt the beef tallow in a large skillet or on a flat top grill like a Blackstone.
 We find it best to work in batches so you don't overcrowd your pan.
 Cook the corn tortillas for about 30 seconds, then flip them over and add the cheese.
 Cook for about another 30 seconds.

 Add the shredded or chopped brisket or burnt ends to half of the tortillas, then place the corn tortillas with the brisket on top of the tortillas filled with just cheese.